kislay98/Clustering-and-Regression/README.md

 # Clustering-and-Regression
-Calculated info-gain and performed K means clustering for optimal K using silhouette value for a given unlabelled data set.
-Implemented Linear Regression using gradient descent for the given dataset.
+Calculates info-gain and performes K means clustering for optimal K using silhouette value for a given unlabelled data set.

+Implements Linear Regression using gradient descent for the given dataset.